Be the first one to learn about service and product updates.

 - Floating foam cages and mazes enable more complex behavioral tests such as maze navigation;

-- Angled clamp (10, 20, 30 or 35 degrees tilt in the nodding direction, not adjustable) is designed to provide for a more natural head position (must be used with tilting microscope objective);
+- Tilted clamp (10, 20, 30 or 35 degrees tilt in the nodding direction, not adjustable) is designed to provide for a more natural head position (must be used with tilting microscope objective);

 - Elongated clamp is a 20 mm longer “lower lip” than the standard clamp.
 It is designed to ensure compatibility with wide-diameter objectives.
 Any standard clamp can be modified by replacing the lower lip;